-One issue that seems to be cloudy for a lot of rental investing landlords is whether it’s useful to include a washer and dryer with your rental and marketing.
+Even we are amazed how consistent a washer and dryer ranks on renter surveys year after year.
+The one exception is homes renting in the top 20% or so, those residents often want to use their own.
+One issue that seems to be cloudy for a lot of rental investing landlords is whether it’s a benefit to their bottom-line to include a washer and dryer with their rental and marketing.
 In this article, we’re going to discuss

 - Whether it’s worth it or not

 I guess the first question we have to ask is what is considered useful?
 In our view, we prefer a standard ROI or return on investment assessment when possible.
 Here is the formula for figuring this return.
 What is considered a good return is highly debatable and usually centers around interest rates and their expected course, but I think we can all agree that these days it’s tough to find a safe, phenomenal investment.
 We commonly see rental properties that would likely pay back all cash invested within 3 years, so something noticeably better than that should be expected.

 ROI= (Gain from Investment – Cost of Investment) divided by Cost of Investment

 One of the common criticisms of using this measurement is that it doesn’t cover time exceptionally well.
 We feel that’s minor for most issues in our business and is more than offset by the simple elegance.
 However, to keep things even simpler, let’s consider this question based on a 2-year outlook.
 In both major markets where we operate we’re able to purchase used units with a 6-month warranty for $350 delivered (about $29 a month for 12 months).
 For our purposes, we’ll use these figures.
 Later we’ll discuss who might benefit from including those fancy new high-efficiency units.

 Now let’s talk return, or gain from this investment.
 It’s not an exact science to quantify this figure, but we’ll touch on some approaches.